How To Build A DIY Wood Floating Desk With Simple Brackets

 10. Attach the desk board to the brackets by using 1” screws from the bottom up.
 Pre-drilling the screw holes, will help this process to go easier.

-11. Use a miter saw and starting a one (1) end of the desk cut piece by piece the oak trim.
+11. Use a miter saw and start at one end of the desk cut piece by piece the oak trim.

 12. Use an air compressor, brad nailer, and wood glue to install the trim pieces.
 Start at one end and work your way around the desk.